saksham/hulaki/README.md

  * For more details, see: GetRequest.java
 * *COUNT*
  * Counts the saved emails.
- * Supports speficying recipient address to selectively counting emails.
+ * Supports specifying recipient address to selectively counting emails.
  * For more details, see: CountRequest.java
 * *RELAY*
  * Configures the relay behavior.